Mini-ghost/vorms/docs/api/use-field.md

 </script>
 ```

-This is useful when you have a dynamic field name, such as name that is generated with a `v-for` loop.
+This is useful when you have a dynamic field name. e.g. the name is generated using a `v-for` loop.

 ```vue
 <template>